uqlibrary/technology-training/Python/seaborn_intro/seaborn_intro.md

 5. Specify your plot type (if figure level), `sns.plotfunction(data = <dataset>, x = "<variable>", y = "<variable>", kind = <plottype>,`
 6. Customise colours, sizes, shapes, all other features, with more arguments `sns.plotfunction(data = <dataset>, x = <variable>, y = <variabale>, kind = <plottype>, ... )`

+> If you're not sure what the best plot to choose is for the data that you have, a really helpful resource is [from Data to Viz](https://www.data-to-viz.com) which breaks everything down into data type, and then the appropriate plots.
+It then has individual pages for each plot, and what is needed to create those plots, as well as caveats and common mistakes.

 ### Bar and Count Plots

 Let's try this now with one of the simplest plots possible: `sns.catplot()` with `kind = "count"`.
 This is a bar chart, with one categorical variable on the x-axis and a count of the number of times they occur on the y-axis.
 Let's examine the **day** variable.
 The steps are: